TRENT UNIVERSITY BATA LIBRARY

 At The HIDI Group, we have always placed importance on ownership and transparency – as a 100% employee owned company, we enable our team to play a vital part in the firm’s direction, decision-making, and sharing of our founding principles and values.

 Designed by one of Canada’s renowned architects, Ron Thom the Bata Library has been iconic landmark on the Trent University Campus since it opened in 1969.
-The new Bata Research and Innovation Cluster consist of multiple centres dedicated to research and innovation, interactive student spaces.
+The new Bata Research and Innovation Cluster consist of multiple centres dedicated to research and innovation, interactive student spaces and Giizhigaatig Room, a Indigenous Learning Space.
 The new hub combines the university’s commitment to importance of the library’s architecture with its needs to evolve and incorporate digital infrastructure and sustainable design.
+The university’s commitment to sustainability included the using river water for the water cooled condenser associated with the existing base building chiller plant.
+Upgrades to the lighting system also assisted in the reduction of the library’s energy load and consumption.
+The total construction cost was approximately 13.5 million.

 Challenges

-The replacement of the air handling units posed a challenge to our team due to lack of access to the current mechanical room.
-The solution for this problem was to revamp the air handling units by replacing the heating and cooling coils, control and isolation valves, fan motors and MCC.
-Part of the main exhaust duct was removed and access hatch steel grate was removed to provide access to the mechanical room to deliver the new equipment.
+The replacement of the air handling units posed a challenge due to lack of access to the current mechanical room.
+The solution was to modify the air handling units by replacing the heating and cooling coils, control and isolation valves, fan motors and MCC.
+A section of the main exhaust duct and access hatch steel grate was removed to provide access to the mechanical room for delivery of the new equipment.